momius - Fotolia

 A critical element of any cloud security strategy -- and one that needs to be implemented prior to others in many ways -- is inventory discovery and management.
 As cloud workloads move, they need to be automatically catalogued and tracked within the particular cloud environment they are running in.
 A bigger challenge is defining what applications and services are running in a hybrid cloud, determining what communications should be allowed, and then maintaining continuous vigilance within all environments as workloads and applications shift and change over time.
 Most security teams don't have the visibility into their application environments to facilitate this, and many lack the time needed to learn what good behaviors are, as well.

-Policies for zero-trust in the cloud
+Policies for a zero-trust model in the cloud

 In some ways, this shifts security policy and access control back to the individual instances rather than within the network itself, but hybrid cloud architecture designs don't easily accommodate traditional networking models of segmentation.
-Dynamic assets like virtual instances -- running on technology like VMware internally or in AWS or Azure -- and containers are difficult to position behind fixed network enforcement points.
-So, organizations can adopt a zero-trust microsegmentation strategy that only allows traffic to flow between approved systems and connections, regardless of the environment they are in.
+Dynamic assets like virtual instances -- running on technology such as VMware internally or in AWS or Azure -- and containers are difficult to position behind fixed network enforcement points.
+So, organizations can adopt a zero-trust microsegmentation strategy that only permits traffic to flow between approved systems and connections, regardless of the environment they are in.

-How this layer of identity control gets created and enforced is unfortunately specific to the individual provider environment and rarely translates from one environment to another.
+How this layer of identity control gets created and enforced is specific to the individual provider environment and rarely translates from one environment to another.
 Where network-based controls can be enforced through a unified approach to access control rules that allow or restrict ports, protocols and services -- and may be enabled with a central firewall appliance or other platform -- identity definitions and policies are usually tailored to the provider since its permissions are specifically tailored to the cloud environment itself.

-To achieve a true zero-trust in the cloud model, a combination of network and identity permission policies should be in place, preferably with application behavior profiling enabled.
+To achieve a true zero-trust model in the cloud, a combination of network and identity permission policies should be in place, preferably with application behavior profiling enabled.
 No cloud provider options enable this completely, which may lead some organizations to third-party tools that are usually agent-based and include a separate policy controller that evaluates network, identity and application behaviors and settings when making access control decisions.
 In the future, this capability will likely get more integrated into individual cloud provider environments, but enabling this for multi-cloud deployments will probably take some time.